 Freedom of Information Act (FOIA)

 The Freedom of Information Act (FOIA) (5 U.S. Code § 552) provides public access to government records through written requests.
-INTERPOL Washington generally follows the guidelines set forth by the U.S. Department of Justice in its Reference Guide.
+INTERPOL Washington, U.S. National Central Bureau (USNCB) generally follows the guidelines set forth by the U.S. Department of Justice in its Reference Guide.

-- INTERPOL Washington files contain messages transmitted between foreign police and U.S. law enforcement authorities in criminal investigative matters.
+•USNCB files contain messages transmitted between foreign police and U.S. law enforcement authorities in criminal investigative matters.

-- INTERPOL Washington also maintains administrative files.
+•USNCB also maintains administrative files.

-- INTERPOL Washington searches only its own records to respond to FOIA requests.
+•USNCB searches only its own records to respond to FOIA requests.
 No arrangement for searches of files in foreign countries will be conducted.